Target Your Message with this Amazingly Simple Technique

-Have you ever worked up an awesome pitch in your head only to see the look of confusion on the face of your target audience when you deliver it?
-What happened?
-If your message was clear, authentic, and delivered with conviction chances are it fell short because it wasn’t properly targeted.
+If your message was clear, authentic, and delivered with conviction chances are it likely fell short because it wasn’t properly targeted.

 Targeting is the process of matching a value proposition to a specific persona within a core market.
-For example, suppose you owned a gym and were trying to convince people to join it.
-You could market your gym in a number of ways:
+For example, suppose you owned a boutique, personal training gym and were trying to convince people to join it.
+You could market the business to your audience as:

-- A state-of-the-art, neighborhood facility with the most modern equipment, trainers, and exercise programs.
+- a state-of-the-art, neighborhood facility gym the most modern equipment, trainers, and exercise programs.

 This video outlines an amazingly simple technique you can use to ensure your message hits the mark every time!